Here are a few questions that are commonly asked with regard to marriage and family therapy and counselling.

 Q: Who are therapists accountable to?

-IFL therapists are all accountable to their individual professions’ code of ethics.
+IFL therapists are all accountable to their individual professions’ and colleges' code of ethics.
 As well, our therapists are sensitive to issues of gender, race, and socio-economic factors, and work with a systemic and holistic perspective.

 Q: You say that IFL’s therapists work from “Christian and Jewish faith traditions.”
 Do I have to be Christian or Jewish to seek therapy there?